 Cuba has a fascinating cocktail culture, its history is entwined with politics, the mafia and of course the revolution.

-Researching Cuban cocktails may have been my favourite post to research, not only because it’s delicious but also there is so much history that goes into these drinks.
+Researching Cuban cocktails may have been my favourite post to research.
+Not only because they make some of the most delicious cocktails around the world, but also there is so much history that goes into these drinks.

 Before you jump on a plane to Havana, here’s a fun to-do list with plenty of history to go along with it.

 Do Cubans Drink Cocktails?

 I’ve spent nearly 6 months in Havana.
 Yet I had to go out of my way to find many of the Cuban cocktails on this list.
 That’s because…well I’m hanging out with Cubans.

 And while I can attest to the men drinking even just a bit of rum every day I almost never see someone drinking a Cuban cocktail.

 My friends seem to like mojitos every now and then.
 But the truth is more often than not at a club we’re buying a bottle of rum and drinking it with a tiny bit of Red Bull.

 And at home on hot days they’ll ask me for an ice cube with their straight rum.

 Yet Cubans were drinking cocktails long before Americans escaped prohibition for booze filled holidays during in the 20th century.